5.1.1 What photographic ID will be accepted in polling stations?

 5.1.4 Will photocopies of identification documents or pictures on mobile phones of identification documents be accepted?

-No, photocopies or copies of images on mobile phones or other electronic devices will not be accepted as photo-editing software could be used to edit the documents and therefore could be subject to fraudulent alteration.
+No, photocopies or copies of images on mobile phones or other electronic devices will not be accepted except an eVisa Immigration Document.
+The eVisa document is the only electronic document which can be accepted electronically.

 5.1.5 What happens if I cannot provide acceptable photographic ID at the polling station?